 The chapter includes background information and projects presented by streamflow benefits in each subbasin.

 The Squaxin Island Tribe requested additional information be added for subbasins where no projects are located.
-In particular, he stated that information related to basin-wide projects like rooftop runoff be added.
+In particular, he stated that information related to basin-wide projects like rooftop runoff be allocated to each subbasin.

 Water rights information will be added.

-The Squaxin Island Tribe requested the offset table be grouped by subbasin
+The Squaxin Island Tribe requested the offset table be grouped by subbasin, noting that this is important because the law says water for water is a priority in each subbasin.

 The Squaxin Island Tribe proposed additional language about the implementation committee proposal and assurances of entities supporting specific projects.